andrew/ultimate-awesome/README.md

 - [fucking-awesome-deep-learning](https://github.com/correia-jpv/fucking-awesome-deep-learning) - A curated list of awesome Deep Learning tutorials, projects and communities.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-machine-learning](https://github.com/correia-jpv/fucking-awesome-machine-learning) - A curated list of awesome Machine Learning frameworks, libraries and software.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-react-native](https://github.com/correia-jpv/fucking-awesome-react-native) - Awesome React Native components, news, tools, and learning material!
 With repository stars⭐ and forks🍴.
-- [fucking-magictools](https://github.com/correia-jpv/fucking-magictools) - 🎮 📝 A list of Game Development resources to make magic happen.
-With repository stars⭐ and forks🍴.
 - [awesome-semantic-tools](https://github.com/costezki/awesome-semantic-tools) - List of projects related to Ontology engineering and Semantic Web technologies that make a geek smile for they exist.
 - [awesome-python](https://github.com/Cyanhall/awesome-python) - Better Awesome Python List with 🔥 Stars 🌐 Dependent Packages 📝 Last Commit.
 - [awesome-freelance-developer-resources](https://github.com/digital-marketing-engineer/awesome-freelance-developer-resources) - This repository is a curated list of resources for freelance developers.
 If you want to become freelance web developer, freelance app developer,  be sure to check our guide.